NervanaSystems/ngraph/doc/sphinx/source/index.rst

 support :doc:`three popular <framework-integration-guides>` frameworks with pre-optimized deployment runtimes for training :abbr:`Deep Neural Network (DNN)`, models, you are not limited to these when choosing among frontends.
-Architects of any framework (even those not listed above) can use our How-to :doc:`compile and run <howto/execute>` a training model documentation to learn how to design or tweak a framework to bridge directly to the nGraph compiler.
+Architects of any framework (even those not listed above) can use our documentation for how to :doc:`compile and run <howto/execute>` a training model and design or tweak a framework to bridge directly to the nGraph compiler.
+With a *portable* model at the core of your :abbr:`DL (Deep Learning)` ecosystem, it's no longer necessary to bring large datasets to the model for training; you can take your model -- in whole, or in part -- to where the data lives and save potentially significant or quantifiable machine resources.

 .. _adaptable: